2013 Malaysian Grand Prix: Qualifying

 Sebastian Vettel took his second pole position of the season and the 38th of his career.

 Saturday afternoon's qualifying session was divided into three parts.
 The first session lasted 18 minutes, eliminating cars which finished the session 17th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the fastest lap to qualify.
 The second session lasted 15 minutes, eliminating cars that finished 11th to 16th.
 The final, ten-minute session determined pole position to tenth place.
 Drivers who progressed to the final session were not allowed to change tyres for the race's start, and used the tyres with which they set their fastest lap times.
-A sudden downpour five minutes before the end of the second session wet the track from turns five to six, prompting the drivers to switch to intermediate-compound tyres during the session.
+A sudden downpour five minutes before the end of the second session wet the track from turns five to six, prompting the drivers to switch to intermediate-compound tyres during the session and wet-weather affected the final session.
 Vettel used a single set of medium-compound tyres in the first and second sessions to prevent tyre overuse.
-He also used intermediate-compound tyres in the final minutes of the third session to take his second pole position of the season and the 38th of his career with a one-minute, 49.674-second lap.
+He also used intermediate-compound tyres in the final minutes of the third session to take his second pole position of the season and the 38th of his career with a 1:49.674 lap.
 Massa started second for the first time since the 2010 Bahrain Grand Prix. and was faster than his teammate, Alonso (in third), for the fourth race in a row.
 Hamilton used an older set of intermediate tyres in Mercedes' strategy to remain on the circuit, and qualified fourth.
 Webber took fifth on one set of intermediate tyres; a pit-wall miscommunication at the end of the final session allowed Hamilton past and stopped Webber improving.